InTec-PCPS/hd-fm-for-moOde-audio/README.md

 Personal project only!

 Anyone who stumbles upon this is welcome to take it, use it, make it better.
-There's plenty of room for it.
+There's plenty of room for that.
+For example, I started with HD and added FM later.
+I'm sure they could be combined.

 ![Project Logo](images/radio-hd.jpg "moOdeHD")

 # HD-Radio and FM Radio for moOde audio

 A Frankenstein's monster to add over-the-air US FM and multicast FM (HD) stations to moOde audio's Radio list using an RTL-SDR dongle.
-There's no scanning or auto-adding of stations to moOde.

 Works with moOde 10.
+Note that there's no way to scan stations and auto-add them to the moOde radio library.

 ![Sequence](images/sequence.png "audio and metadata sequence")